paraswap/paraswap-sdk/README.md

     (1 - slippagePercent / 100)
   ).toString(10);

-const signableOrderData = await deltaSDK.buildDeltaOrder({
+const signableOrderData = await simpleSDK.delta.buildDeltaOrder({
   deltaPrice,
   owner: account,
-  // beneficiary: anotherAccount, // if need to send destToken to another account
+  // beneficiary: anotherAccount, // if need to send the output destToken to another account
   // permit: "0x1234...", // if signed a Permit1 or Permit2 TransferFrom for DeltaContract
   srcToken: Token1,
   destToken: Token2,